-11 This means after 1 September of Year 12.
+1 This means after 1 September of Year 12.

-12 This will be 16 school weeks in advance for children of UK service personnel.
+2 This will be 16 school weeks in advance for children of UK service personnel.

-13 Where a child has been permanently excluded from two or more schools there is no need for an admission authority to comply with parental preference for a period of two years from the last exclusion.
+3 Where a child has been permanently excluded from two or more schools there is no need for an admission authority to comply with parental preference for a period of two years from the last exclusion.

+The LA's Fair Access arrangements do not apply to sixth form admissions.
 A child who is successful at appeal must be admitted to the school.